Nubbify/professor-reviews/documentation.md

 index.js should only deal with setting up the application and database connections.

-The files in routing deal with all of the express app routes.
+The files in routing deal with all of the express app routes (and data logic for each kind of route).

-The files in controller deal with getting information from the database related to the name of it (i.e teacher.js gets information for teachers).

 ### 6. npm packages

-Three foreign libraries include a pop-up library called  and a form validation library called and an input validation library called
+One library includes a form validation library called validator.
+Another is eslint for checking for formatting and other JS problems.

 ### 7. User Interface